 Wineglass Bay The Hard Way

 While a trip on Wineglass Bay Cruises doesn’t allow you opportunity to scrunch your toes in that pristine white sand, you can of course see Wineglass Bay the hard way.
+Tasmania is famous for it’s hikes and you would be remiss not to try at least one.
 We hired a car at a rock bottom price from Airport Rentals for our 5 day Tasmanian road trip and drove ourselves to Freycinet National Park.
 Pay your $24 per vehicle entry fee at the gate and then fight the other walkers for a car park.
 It gets super busy and it took us over half and hour and countless circles of the two car parks before we gave up and drove a fair way back up the road to park on the verge.
 There are a number of walks available and we chose the Wineglas Bay Lookout walk for the views and part of the Wineglass Bay and Hazzards Circuit to get us up close and personal.
 Just before we went to Tassie, The Hubs bought me a Fitbit Alta for my birthday.
 It’s my new favourite thing and I wear it every day to encourage me to get off my bum and get my daily 10,000 steps.
 We did a shade over 30,000 steps walking around Wineglass Bay and I felt every single one of them in my calves for days afterwards.
 One thing to keep in mind is that while the water looks very inviting it is particularly frigid.
 I’m particularly adverse to the cold so that meant no swimming for us but there was one or two brave souls who took the plunge.
 I did slip off my walking shoes briefly for a paddle which was heaven on weary feet.

 The Final Word